uadmin/uadmin/docs/api.rst

 **uadmin.OTPDigits**
 ^^^^^^^^^^^^^^^^^^^^
-OTPDigits is the number of degits for the OTP.
+OTPDigits is the number of digits for the OTP.

 Syntax: